64kramsystem/personal_notes/terraform.md

 # Import a resource
 import -state-out=terraform.tfstate aws_iam_user.saverio saverio

-# Remove a resource from the statefile
+# Remove a resource from the statefile.
+# If the resource includes other resources, the whole tree is removed.
 state rm aws_iam_user.saverio saverio
 ```